RenderToolbox/RenderToolbox4/README.md

 ```

 ### Docker
-RenderToolbox uses [[Docker]] to distribute pre-built renderers and other tools.
+RenderToolbox uses [Docker](https://github.com/RenderToolbox3/RenderToolbox4/wiki/Docker) to distribute pre-built renderers and other tools.
 Docker is available for Linux, OS X, and Windows.
-[Get Docker!](https://www.docker.com/products/overview).
+Here's where you can [Get Docker](https://www.docker.com/products/overview).

 ## Toolboxes
 The best way to get the Matlab toolboxes is to use the [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox).